mindset-dojo/mindset-dojo.github.io/_insights/2025/michael-basil/2025-07-18-the-four-energies-and-the-aikido-garden-demo.md

 “MOVE!” she called.
 One foot on the rock, one hand extended, one steady breath — she pulled Lila back to land, like a true Aikido lifeguard.

 Lila stood up, soaked but smiling.
 “I’m fine,” she said.
-“I think I needed that.”
+“I think I needed that."

-Get Michael Basil’s stories in your inbox
-Join Medium for free to get updates from this writer.

-Enter your email
-Subscribe
 Jack handed her a towel.
 “You just got pattern-shifted by a fish.”

 “Exactly,” she said.
 “Time to shift back.”